scikit-learn-contrib/qolmat/README.rst

 Qolmat simplifies the selection process of a data imputation algorithm.
 It does so by comparing of various methods based on different evaluation metrics.
 It is compatible with scikit-learn.
+Evaluation and comparison are based on the standard approach to select some observations, set their status to missing, and compare their imputation with their true values.

+More specifically, from the initial dataframe with missing value, we generate additional missing values (N samples).
+On each sample, different imputation models are tested and reconstruction errors are computed on these artificially missing entries.
+Then the errors of each imputation model are averaged and we eventually obtained a unique error score per model.
+This procedure allows the comparison of different models on the same dataset.

 .. image:: https://raw.githubusercontent.com/Quantmetry/qolmat/main/docs/images/schema_qolmat.png
     :align: center